SaaS Tools Directory Scraper avatar

 sourceDirectory source"futurepedia"

-fullDescriptionLong description (detail mode)Full paragraph about the tool
+fullDescriptionLong description (detail mode)Full paragraph about the product

 pricingModelPricing type"freemium" / "free" / "paid" / "unknown"